Contributions to Roth IRAs are made after taxes are paid, so there is no deduction. Instead the contribution grows tax-free.

 That being said, it must be done.

 "Pick investments. ...
 You have to invest the money," says Hopwood.

 Ideally, those with a long time until retirement will invest in the stock market.

 "Don't be afraid to take risks early in your career.
 A lot of younger people are risk-averse and it doesn't work in their best interest," says Armstrong.

 Investors with 10 or more years until retirement can afford to put the pedal to the metal and go for the high returns offered by the stock market rather than playing it safe with certificates of deposit and Treasury bonds: You can't lose money in very safe investments, but you can't earn much either.

 The easiest solution to the investing dilemma?
 Go with a total market index fund to get the ball rolling.

 A total market index fund offers instant diversity, which mitigates many of the risks inherent in the market such as specific company risk or geographic risk.
-Those risks crop up when just one or two companies account for most of a portfolio -- or even just one country.
+Those risks crop up when just one or 2 companies -- or even just one country -- account for most of a portfolio.

 Consistent saving coupled with a reasonable rate of return over a long period of time could put you in the millionaires' club.
 At the very least, it will help you pay the bills in retirement.